jonalfarlinga/portfolio/README.md

 # My Portfolio
-### The Cloud Resume Challenge
+## The Cloud Resume Challenge

-## Description
 This portfolio contains the index and the backend dev environment for my cloud resume.
 The live portfolio/resume can be found at [portfolio.denny-bucklin.net](portolio.denny-bucklin.net).
+This project challenges the developer to deploy a frontend and backend using Github Actions and the Azure Cloud.
+When complete, the full pipeline is automated and keeps the page updated when new code is pushed to the repository.

 ## Tech Stack
 - The main page is built with **HTML** and **CSS**, utilizing Bootstrap for styling.